-Unions became aware of the crisis and have been engaging in “revitalization” and “renewal” strategies since the 1990s.
-These strategies included measures such as recruiting new members, organizing workplaces, internal restructuring, building coalitions with other social movements, partnering with employers (Bennett, 2013; Mcllroy, 2008), and partaking in political action to influence the higher power centers (e.g., political parties, legislation, state institutions) (Frege & Kelly, 2003, p.
+So, unions' survival depends on their ability adjust themselves to changes and challenges.
+Given the prolonged crisis they have been undergoing, they have been engaging in “revitalization” and “renewal” strategies since the 1990s.
+These strategies included strategies as recruiting new members, organizing workplaces, internal restructuring, building coalitions with other social movements, partnering with employers (Bennett, 2013; Mcllroy, 2008), and partaking in political action to influence the higher power centers (e.g., political parties, legislation, state institutions) (Frege & Kelly, 2003, p.
 9).

-Nevertheless, given the new world that unions face today, such revitalization and renewal strategies are not enough.
-The new context faced by unions is manifold: the rise of the gig economy and digital platforms, automation, and AI.
-Thus far, unions have been responding only to the first trend.
-Numerous ambitious suggestions have been raised, including cultivating common class consciousness among digital workers, establishing a transnational digital workers’ trade union, and using the workers’ presence on the internet to protest against the digital platforms or even disrupt their operation (Graham, Isis, & Lehdonvirta, 2017, pp. 155-156).
-Measures have already been put in place, including opening trade unions to self-employed workers (a definition that fits the legal status of those employed by platforms), establishing a union of self-employed workers, legal support for nonorganized workers, agenda-setting activities endorsing workers’ rights, and lobbying for standard and fair employment terms (de Groen, Kilhoffer, Lenaerts, & Mandl, 2018).
+Nevertheless, such revitalization and renewal strategies only designed to address the challenge of non-standard forms of employment and of the gig economy.
+Among them one can find the cultivation of common class consciousness among digital workers, the establishment of a transnational digital workers’ trade union, and using the workers’ presence on the internet to protest against the digital platforms or even disrupt their operation (Graham, Isis, & Lehdonvirta, 2017, pp. 155-156).
+Additional strategies are opening unions to self-employed workers (a definition that fits the legal status of those employed by platforms), establishing a union of self-employed workers, legal support for nonorganized workers, agenda-setting activities endorsing workers’ rights, and lobbying for standard and fair employment terms (de Groen, Kilhoffer, Lenaerts, & Mandl, 2018).

-However, the measures mentioned above have proven insufficient to cope with the revolution of automation and the possibility of mass unemployment.
-These measures become even more insufficient given the grave risk that automation and AI pose to the traditional sources of union power, especially the associational power, which arises from workers organizing together for collective action, and organo-structural power, which is based on the position of employees within the economic system (rare skills, their location in strategic production or distribution sites, etc.) [63, pp. 124-125, 73].

-(Pietrykowski, 2019, pp. 112-113) (Susskind, 2020, pp. 112-131) (Prassl, 2018; Srnicek, 2016; Woodcock & Graham, 2020; Crouch, 2019)(Gegenhuber, Schüßler, Reischauer, & Thäter, 2021; Unterschütz, 2021; Graham, Isis, & Lehdonvirta, 2017) (Flanagan & Walker, 2020)(Cattero & D’Onofrio, 2018)
+One may reasonably expect the scholarly literature to discuss the role of unions in the face of the possible ongoing and coming revolution, particularly given the threat of mass unemployment.
+Unfortunately, this discussion is completely absent from the literature.
+In over fifty scientific articles dealing with automation and how it affects jobs, we neither found a mention of the role of unions in dealing with massive structural technological unemployment, nor we found a mention to the way unions cope with structural technological employment in specific branches or industries.
+Interestingly, there is literature about the effects automation had on labor relations in the 1950s.
+One case was of Ford Motor Company, which was driven to automate the production process to be less dependent on unionized workers who might strike.
+Another example was the demand of union workers to shorten the labor day's length from eight to six hours, due to the fear of extensive automation that reduce the need for human labor (Pietrykowski, 2019, pp. 112-113).
+Usually, unions see the effects of automation and AI as a case of harsh technological frictional unemployment (Susskind, 2020, pp. 112-131), a situation in which people remain out of work because they have not acquired the suitable training to re-enter the technologically changing labor market.
+According to this view, unemployment is temporary and can be solved by the right training policy and investment.
+The current literature about technology’s effect on unions extensively studies the growth of digital platforms and gig economy (Prassl, 2018; Srnicek, 2016; Woodcock & Graham, 2020; Crouch, 2019) and the challenge it set for the ability of unions to organize platforms workers (Gegenhuber, Schüßler, Reischauer, & Thäter, 2021; Unterschütz, 2021; Graham, Isis, & Lehdonvirta, 2017).
+The literature also discusses the way unions can utilize AI, for example using chatbots to reach marginalized workers (Flanagan & Walker, 2020).
+Finally, it covers workers' attempts to get organized in a big technology corporations.
+One of them is Amazon, especially its warehouses' workers who function under strict digital control and harsh labor conditions (Cattero & D’Onofrio, 2018).
+One possibility is ignored in the vast literature about unions' coming challenges - the likelihood that production and service processes will need a much smaller workforce.

 Unions in the transition to a jobless economy